flexix/PrototypeControllerBundle/Resources/config/docs/how to start.md

                 - flexix_sample_entities
             name: adress/of/your/app
 ```
-3. Create configuration for your Controller in service.yml file of your Symfony bundle
+3. Create configuration for your application in service.yml file of your Symfony bundle

 ````
  parameters: